superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

                                                    classid_conversion=old_to_new_classid_conversion)

-All of the annotation classes `classes.json` is downloaded with download_export, but it can also be downloaded separately with:
+All of the annotation classes are downloaded (as :file:`classes/classes.json`) with :ref:`download_export <ref_download_export>` along with annotations, but they can also be downloaded separately with:

 .. code-block:: python